 Australian High Commission

 For further information pertaining to legalising documents, please visit Smartraveller

-NOTICE: Client should speak with a consular officer before arranging travel for notarial services.
-Some notarial services are not available at the Australian Consulate Vancouver or the Australian Consulate-General Toronto and therefore, clients may be required to arrange these notarial services with a consular officer at the Australian High Commission in Ottawa.
+Clients should speak with a consular officer before arranging travel for notarial services and must book an appointment in advance.
+Some notarial services are not available at the Australian Consulate Vancouver or the Australian Consulate-General Toronto, therefore, clients may be required to arrange these notarial services with a consular officer at the Australian High Commission Ottawa.

+Australian High Commission